 Trever ignored Millicent and unlocked the door.
 As soon as they walked inside, she threw him against the wall and began pulling at his clothes.
-Trever stopped her, whining.
+Trever stopped her.

 “Mill, slow down.
 It’s over.
 Tonight’s our last night.
 Understand?”

 The petulant smirk on his face enraged her.
-Especially because he didn’t try very hard to stop her.
+He didn’t even have the courage to try to stop her.

-She smirked back and pulled him over to his dining room table, shoving him onto its wide surface.
+She volleyed her own smirk and pulled him over to his dining room table, shoving him onto its wide surface.
 She lifted her dress and climbed on top of him.
-Millicent looked up at the ceiling and estimated she was within two feet of the redhead.
+Millicent looked up at the ceiling and estimated she was within six feet of the redhead.
 Trever’s look of lust turned to worry.